mhsdeveloper/psc-full/install/install.md

 	sudo ufw deny 8983

 ## Install Wordpress

-### Download Wordpress
+We use Wordpress to manage user login, and to serve the static pages, like the homepage and about pages, things like that.
+See separate documentation for using a different CMS as your frontend.

 We've included the most recent version of Wordpress to be tested with the Coop software.
+Unpack Wordpress, and move it to the main server html directory:

+	cd /psc/www/html/install
+	unzip wordpress-6.6.1.zip
+	mv wordpress/* ../

 ### Install the Coop theme and plugin